Bradzerafa/Guess-the-number-game/README.md

         - Write tests.
         - Check all tests are working and complete.

-## Notes:

-1. BUG: if guess is the same it saids it's the same but still continues to check if number is lower or higher.
-(Will be fixed in refactor (Change large if statement to a switch statement))
-2. Refactor code to utilise DRY.
-3. Extra Feature:
-   - Start Screen where users enter a username.
-   - Top 3 high scores (With Usernames).
-   - Could change the score to a timer based game?

 ## Proper tests include 3 things:

 1. Set up the application state.